Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 The problem is, Cox knows Shrinker's a pathological liar and his stories of fabrication.

-As Cox subtly coaxes, cajoles, and yes, Khan's Shrinker into revealing his deceptions,
+As Cox subtly coaxes, cajoles, and yes, Khan's Shrinker under revealing his deceptions,

 his stranger-than-fiction life of lies slowly unravels.